Joint Venture AgreementA Joint Venture Agreement allows two or more parties to enter into a legally binding business contract.

-A Joint Venture Agreement is a contract between two or more parties who want to do business together for a period of time.
-Instead of creating a formal partnership or new legal entity.
+A Joint Venture Agreement is a contract between two or more parties who want to do business together for a period of time, without creating a formal partnership or new legal entity.
 Usually, both parties have an equal stake in the venture, and will both reap the benefits.

 What does the Joint Venture Agreement cover?

 - Roles and responsibilities of each party to the agreement;

 - Distribution of cost;

 Other names for Joint Venture Agreement include:

 - Co-Venture Agreement